 - As others may believe your attention is solely focused on pandemic issues, continue with security efforts to monitor networks and access for anomalies or risks.

 You’ll need to get creative, but you can do it.
-We’re here to help.
+We’re here to help with data privacy in a pandemic and beyond.
 For more information and resources on COVID-19, see our coronavirus page.
-Feel free to contact your Henry+Horne tax adviser with any questions.

 Kevin Bach, CPA, CVA